cloudlinux/cloudlinux-doc/docs/x-ray/README.md

 ### Installation

+1. Make sure you are an approved X-Ray beta-tester (only non-reseller accounts apply)

-1. Make sure you have installed **LVE Manager version 6.2 or later**.
+2. Make sure you have installed **LVE Manager version 6.2 or later**.
 You can install it with the following command:

    <div class="notranslate">